ivanob83/elementor-trusted-counter-widget/README.md

-Trusted Animated Blocks Widget for Elementor
+# Trusted Animated Blocks Widget for Elementor

-Version: 1.0
+**Version:** 1.0
-Author: [Your Name / Company]
-Requires: Elementor Free or Pro
+**Requires:** Elementor Free or Pro

-Description
+## Description

-The Trusted Animated Blocks widget adds visually appealing, animated content blocks to your Elementor pages.
+The **Trusted Animated Blocks** widget adds visually appealing, animated content blocks to your Elementor pages.
 With full customization options, you can easily display content in an engaging way, highlight your features, or showcase key information dynamically.

 This widget allows you to:

-Display animated content blocks.
+- Display animated content blocks.

-Customize text content, titles, and subtitles.
+- Customize text content, titles, and subtitles.

-Choose background and text colors.
+- Choose background and text colors.

-Adjust animations and display style.
+- Adjust animations and display style.

-Optionally enable/disable individual blocks.
+- Optionally enable/disable individual blocks.

 It’s perfect for landing pages, portfolios, service showcases, and any section where you want to grab attention with animated content.

-Features
+## Features

-Fully responsive – works on desktop, tablet, and mobile.
+- Fully **responsive** – works on desktop, tablet, and mobile.

-Customizable colors for backgrounds, texts, and accents.
+- **Customizable colors** for backgrounds, texts, and accents.

-Multiple content blocks – add, remove, and reorder blocks.
+- **Multiple content blocks** – add, remove, and reorder blocks.

-Animation effects – fade, slide, and more (configurable per block).
+- **Animation effects** – fade, slide, and more (configurable per block).

-Optional display settings – show or hide blocks as needed.
+- **Optional display settings** – show or hide blocks as needed.

-Installation
+## Installation

-Upload the plugin folder to your /wp-content/plugins/ directory.
+1. Upload the plugin folder to your `/wp-content/plugins/` directory.

-Activate the plugin through the WordPress Plugins menu.
+2. Activate the plugin through the WordPress **Plugins** menu.

-Go to Elementor Editor → search for Trusted Animated Blocks → drag and drop into your page.
+3. Go to **Elementor Editor** → search for **Trusted Animated Blocks** → drag and drop into your page.

-Usage
+## Usage

-Add the widget to your Elementor page.
+1. Add the widget to your Elementor page.

-Click on the widget to open Content settings.
+2. Click on the widget to open **Content** settings.

-Add your blocks with titles, content, and links.
+3. Add your blocks with titles, content, and links.

-Customize colors and animation styles under Style settings.
+4. Customize colors and animation styles under **Style** settings.

-Save and preview your page.
+5. Save and preview your page.

-FAQ
+## FAQ

-Q: Can I use multiple widgets on the same page?
+**Q:** Can I use multiple widgets on the same page?
-A: Yes, each widget instance works independently.
+**A:** Yes, each widget instance works independently.

-Q: Are animations compatible with all browsers?
+**Q:** Are animations compatible with all browsers?
-A: The widget uses CSS animations, supported by modern browsers (Chrome, Firefox, Safari, Edge).
+**A:** The widget uses CSS animations, supported by modern browsers (Chrome, Firefox, Safari, Edge).

-Q: Can I add links or buttons to the blocks?
+**Q:** Can I add links or buttons to the blocks?
-A: Yes, each block allows you to add links and optionally a button.
+**A:** Yes, each block allows you to add links and optionally a button.

-Changelog
+## Changelog

-1.0 – Initial release
+**1.0** – Initial release